t9tike/BankSim/README.md

 # BankSimul
 School project of virtual ATM
-This is my first school years last project.
+This is first school years last project created with C++ and Qt.
 It's virtual ATM.
 You can:
   * pay imaginary bills
   * check accounts balance